dheeraj9599/Movie-Recommender-System/README.md

 # NOTE :
 1. Run The Collaborative_Filtering(SVD and KNN) ipynb file on google collab only.
 2. Please ignore the app.py file, web.py is the Final Web app
+3. For Runnning Web App Run web.py file and the necessary libraries needed are : requests==2.27.1 streamlit==1.9.1 streamlit_lottie==0.0.3

 # Movie-Recommendation-Engine
 I made 3 Types of Recommendation Engine